near/docs/docs/bos/queryapi/query-data.md

 For a technical implementation deep-dive, check these QueryAPI tutorials:

   - [NFTs Indexer](../tutorial/indexer-tutorials/nft-indexer.md): an indexer that keeps track of newly minted NFT on Near blockchain.
-  - [Posts Indexer](../tutorial/indexer-tutorials/posts-indexer.md): this indexer keeps track of every new B.O.S. post found on the blockchain.
+  - [Posts Indexer](../tutorial/indexer-tutorials/posts-indexer.md): this indexer keeps track of every new NEAR Social post found on the blockchain.
   - [Social Feed Indexer](../tutorial/indexer-tutorials/feed-indexer.md): this indexer keeps track of new posts, comments, and likes on NEAR Social, so a social feed can be rendered quickly.